 If you are considering applying to commence study in the UK or Ireland in Fall 2021:

 - Check out these expanded step-by-step guides and timelines for potential applicants to the Rhodes, Marshall, and Mitchell Scholarships (PDFs).

 - Request access to our Canvas site as soon as possible to learn more about preparing for these and other fellowships

-- Submit a preliminary Request for Endorsement form as soon as possible, to have first preference for being matched with a Fellowship Advisor (applications will be considered during the summer, but starting this process as soon as possible is strongly encouraged because most successful applicants start early)
+- Submit a preliminary Request for Endorsement form as soon as possible, to have first preference for being matched with a Fellowship Advisor (applications will be considered during the remainder of the spring and most of the summer, but starting this process as soon as possible is strongly encouraged because most successful applicants start early)

-- Your complete application and all recommendation letters will be due to CURF no later than 4:00pm on August 15, 2019
+- Your complete application and all recommendation letters will be due to CURF no later than 4:00pm on August 1, 2020 (TENTATIVE deadline)

-- Interviews for Penn endorsement with the University of Pennsylvania’s Faculty Review Committee, which is comprised of Penn faculty who have been awarded prestigious scholarships and are actively engaged in promoting the University’s academic mission, will take place the first week of September
+- Interviews for Penn endorsement with the University of Pennsylvania’s Faculty Review Committee, which is comprised of Penn faculty who have been awarded prestigious scholarships and are actively engaged in promoting the University’s academic mission, will take place in August or the first week of September

 - Applicants selected for endorsement must then apply (and their recommenders must re-submit their recommendations) directly through the Rhodes, Marshall, and Mitchell websites by their national deadlines